-2.2 Python Pickling & Unpickling
+2.2 Python Pickling & Unpickling [69]

-“Python Pickling” (Tutorialspoint.com, 2019) <https://www.tutorialspoint.com/python-pickling> accessed November 24, 2019.

 Python pickle module is used for serializing and de-serializing python object structures.
 The process to converts any kind of python objects (list, dict, etc.) into byte streams (0s and 1s) is called pickling or serialization or flattening or marshalling.
 We can converts the byte stream (generated through pickling) back into python objects by a process called as unpickling.

 Why Pickle?:

 In real world scenario, the use pickling and unpickling are widespread as they allow us to easily transfer data from one server/system to another and then store it in a file or database.\